Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The term "arthritis" means an inflammatory lesion of one or more joints.
-Signs of inflammation are pain, swelling, redness of the skin over the inflamed joint, its stiffness; The inflamed joint is hot to the touch (+ overall body temperature increase).
-When diagnosing a diagnosis, the following key questions need to be resolved.
+The term "arthritis" means inflammation of one or more joints.
+Signs of inflammation include pain, swelling, redness of the skin over the inflamed joint, its stiffness; the inflamed joint is hot to the touch (+ general increase in body temperature).
+When establishing a diagnosis, it is necessary to resolve the following key questions.

-- Is only one joint affected (ie, monoarthritis)?
+- Is only one joint affected (i.e. is it monoarthritis)?

-- Otherwise, the patient is healthy or suffering from any other disease that causes arthritis (eg, ulcerative colitis), or are there risk factors for the occurrence of an infectious process (diabetes mellitus, kidney failure, immunosuppression, parenteral drug use)?
+- Is the patient otherwise healthy or does he/she have another disease that causes arthritis (eg, ulcerative colitis), or are there risk factors for the development of an infectious process (diabetes mellitus, renal failure, immunosuppression, parenteral drug administration)?

 - Why is the joint swollen?
 What is in the joint cavity: blood, crystals, pus?

-In such situations it is always necessary to make a diagnostic aspiration puncture of the joint cavity.
+In such situations, it is always necessary to perform a diagnostic aspiration puncture of the joint cavity.

-The presence of a rheumatoid factor in the blood divides all arthritis into seropositive (SP) and seronegative.
+The presence of rheumatoid factor in the blood divides all arthritis into seropositive (SP) and seronegative.

 Monoarthritis